 'You are not supposed to be here,' Vita - that was the name Thais had managed to match to the sign Coyote - signed, getting out of her seat.
 She crowded the knife-smile demon - who Dylis was pretty sure was called Nikon, or possibly Nikom - against the curtains by the entrance.

-Nikon, looking far more amused than intimidated, merely shrugged and held his ground, making Vita pull her head back by leaning forward into her personal space.
+Nikon, looking far more amused than intimidated, merely shrugged and held his ground, making Vita pull back by leaning forward into her personal space.
 'It's this or you have your little strategy meeting out by the border and I don't think any of you are up to that at the moment,' he signed, a wicked grin on his face.

 Dog - Aelius - had followed Vita to the doorway and was doing his best to step between the two, hand on one of Nikon's arms.
 His lips moved, his body turned towards Vita as if he was shielding Nikon from her.